 - For their Signatures, make sure that the signature is present and in Black ink; no background marks nor imagines and nor borders/edges.
 If necessary, use the functions to Clean and Clear Background to adjust the signature

 - If you made any changes then click Update

 Next: How to Complete + Send a Formal Undertaking

 Having checked that your Roles + Company + User Settings + Signatures are correct (see above), you can now generate + send your Formal Undertaking to your selected Chamber(s) of Commerce in a 3-step process.

 Step 1: Selecting Your Invoice Address

-- From the Homedashboard, choose the top left menu Administration > Settings > Chambers
+- From the Home dashboard, choose the left menu Settings > Chambers

 - As the first step in a three-step process, click the Tick/Checkmark in the Action column, next to the Invoice addressas your address for engaging with the Chamber(s) of Commerce.
 Note the Invoice Address may already be selected – see the Results column

 Step 2: Selecting Person(s) onto the Formal Undertaking